Man-looking-at-the-camera-through-a-magnifying-glass

 Your ideal customers don’t want to have to read something ten times when once should be enough.

-To make your copy more manageable:
+To make your copy more manageable, I:

 • Break it into short, manageable paragraphs